 Responsibility is one of the main drivers of Elo's strategy and values.
 We ensure adequate solvency in all market situations and manage pension assets in a cost-effective, long-term and responsible manner.
-Our objective is to ensure sustainable returns for investments, while taking into consideration the sustainability risks, including climate risks, on the financial markets and investments.
+Our objective is to ensure sustainable returns for investments, while managing the sustainability risks of the financial markets and investments.
+We have identified climate change as a significant sustainability risk that may have a negative impact on investments.
+Elo's investments are exposed to physical and transitional climate change risks in the short, medium and long term.

-Elo's responsible investment is guided by Elo's strategy and investment plan, the principles of responsible investment and ownership policy, as well as the climate policy for investments, all approved by the Board of Directors.

-Elo's engagement strategy for investments and asset type-specific guidelines complement our principles of responsible investment.
-The Board of Directors receives regular reports on responsible investing.
-The Board of Directors of Elo also approves the TCFD report as part of the annual and responsibility report.
-Elo's management regularly discusses responsibility and climate issues at its meetings and outlines responsible investment in line with the company's strategy.
+Elo's responsible investment is guided by the strategy and investment plan, the responsible investment and ownership policy, as well as the climate policy for investments, all approved by the Board of Directors.
+The engagement strategy for investments, responsibility programme for Finnish real estate investments and asset class specific guidelines complement our principles of responsible investment.
+Elo's Board of Directors receives regular reports on responsible investing.
+The Board of Directors also approves the TCFD report as part of the responsibility report.

-Elo has identified climate change as a significant sustainability risk that may have a negative impact on investments.
 We disclosed the first climate policy for investments in 2017.
-We updated the climate policy in 2020 and set interim targets and a roadmap until 2025.
-In 2022, we worked on the roadmap for climate policy and extended it until 2030.
-The climate policy applies to all investments while considering the asset class and investment style specific approaches.
-In 2022, we updated the responsibility programme for direct real estate investments, which aims to achieve net zero energy usage by 2027.
+We updated the climate policy in 2020, when we set interim targets and published a roadmap until 2025.
+In February 2023, we again updated the climate policy for investments and extended the roadmap until 2030.
+The climate policy applies to all investment assets while considering asset class and investment style specific approaches.

 Elo is committed to a Paris aligned investment portfolio.

-The goal requires a holistic approach: decarbonising the portfolio, supporting an orderly and just transition, investments in climate change mitigation and adaptation solutions, and engagement and collaboration.
-In 2021, Elo joined the Net Zero Asset Owner Commitment of the Paris Aligned Investment Initiative (PAII).
-The commitments and goals of the framework are integrated in Elo's climate policy for investments.
+We have joined the Net Zero Asset Owner Commitment of the Paris Aligned Investment Initiative (PAII).
+The commitments and goals of the initiative's framework are integrated into Elo's climate policy for investments.

-o (B) No, our organisation has not yet integrated climate-related risks and opportunities into its investment strategy, financial planning and (if relevant) products
+• (B) No, our organisation has not yet integrated climate-related risks and opportunities into its investment strategy, financial planning and (if relevant) products